micropython/micropython/docs/library/uasyncio.rst

     Returns the corresponding `Task` object.

+.. function:: current_task()

+    Return the `Task` object associated with the currently running task.

 .. function:: run(coro)

     Create a new task from the given coroutine and run it until it completes.